felipe-mig/Batman_React-Vite_App/README.md

 * npm install
 * npm run dev

-Finally, Replace the <strong>src</strong> directory with the one from this repository
+Finally, Replace the <strong>src</strong> directory with the one from this repository.

 ## 📷 Screenshots